Filter Quotient Model Structures: From the original to the filter quotient

 We can now apply the general result to two examples of interest.
-First of all, following common convention, if a model filter is enriched over the Kan model structure, then we call it a \emph{simplicial model filter}.
+First of all, following common convention, if a model filter is enriched over any model structure on $\sset$, such as the Kan or Joyal model structure (\cref{rem:simplicial model filter}), then we call it a \emph{simplicial model filter}.

 \begin{corollary} Let $\cM$ be a simplicial model category and $\Phi$ a simplicial model filter.
 Then $\cM_\Phi$ is a simplicial model category. \end{corollary}

 \begin{proof} The Kan model structure on $\sset$ is cofibrantly generated with (co)domains of generating (trivial) cofibrations compact (horn and boundary inclusions) and compact terminal object $(\Delta^0)$.
 Hence, by \cref{cor:cofibrantly generated}, $\cM_\Phi$ is a simplicial model category. \end{proof}